 The central question answered in this module is, “how does trauma manifest over time and behaviorally with our youth?”
 Learn how to look for signs of traumatic experience and conceptualize via a trauma-informed lens.

-- Lesson 1: Traumatic Adaptations (“Behaviors”) over time
+- Lesson 1: Introduction to Traumatic Adaptations (Part 1)

 In this week, lessons focus on what you can do to improve your professional skills to embody a trauma-informed professional; i.e., techniques for your youth, yourself, how to generally operate from a trauma-informed lens, and how to work with triggered trauma when it arises in the moment.